 For example, research has linked diets high in legumes, whole grains, and fibre-rich foods with a lower risk of NAFLD.

 Specifically, research has found that the plant compounds in spinach and other leafy green vegetables may help to fight fatty liver disease.
-And omega-3 rich foods, such as salmon and walnuts, are believed to benefit people with NAFLD by reducing liver fat, lowering triglyceride levels, and boosting HDL (good) cholesterol.
+And omega-3 rich foods, such as salmon and walnuts, are believed to benefit people with NAFLD by reducing liver fat, lowering triglyceride levels, and boosting HDL (good) cholesterol levels.

 If you’re unsure how to go about applying this advice, the Mediterranean diet is a good place to start.